TalTech-HPC-Centre/taltech-hpc-docs/docs/software/wam.md

 C0219780908060000  OUT19780906060000      Time_Prot          pnetcdf_prot
 ```

-### Visualisation
+### Visualization

-To visualise results you can open the `WAVE*.nc` file for example in Octave or Matlab:
+To visualize results, you can open the `WAVE*.nc` file, for example, in Octave or Matlab:

 ```matlab
 pkg load netcdf